Chapter 15 Missings - fehlende Werte

 # nlme::gls(grade1 ~ grade2 + grade3, data=dd) # commented out because it fails, default na.action is fail

-nlme::gls(grade1 ~ grade2 + grade3, data=dd, na.action = na.omit) # this works on base of all non missing observations
+nlme::gls(grade1 ~ grade2 + grade3, data=dd, na.action = na.omit) # this works on base of all non missing observations## Generalized least squares fit by REML

 ## Model: grade1 ~ grade2 + grade3